 The overall jurisdiction of the Lex Frisionum, a codex written in Latin, were the lands between Sincfalam fluvium ‘River Zwin’ and Wisaram fluvium ‘River Weser.
-The Lex Frisionum is written at the end of the eighth century between 785 and 794, but possibly dates back to the end of the sixth century (Henstra 2010).
-However, the laws of Frisia differed slightly between the three subregions of Frisia.
-These were the regions: (1) West Frisia, as mentioned, between the River Zwin and the River Vlie, (2) Mid or Central Frisia between the River Vlie and the River Lauwers, and (3) East Frisia between the River Lauwers and the River Weser.
+The Lex Frisionum is written at the end of the eighth century, between 785 and 794, but possibly dates back to the end of the sixth century (Henstra 2010).
+However, the laws of Frisia differed slightly between the three civitates ‘subregions’ of Frisia.
+These were: (1) civitas West Frisia, as mentioned, between the River Zwin and the River Vlie, (2) civitas Mid Frisia or Central Frisia between the River Vlie and the River Lauwers, and (3) civitas East Frisia between the River Lauwers and the River Weser.

 Tusscen der Wesere enten Zwene,

 Ende bi Bonefacis predicade.Spiegel Historiael written by Jacob van Maerlant (ca. 1330)

 Between the River Weser and the Zwin, | Back then called Sincfala, | Converted to God before, | By Willibrord’s, by Willehad’s, | And by Boniface’s sermons.